gbarkerz/MobileGridGames/README.md

 ***TalkBack***: The Xamarin [AutomationProperties](https://docs.microsoft.com/xamarin/xamarin-forms/app-fundamentals/accessibility/automation-properties) class is used to set explicit accessible names to the squares.
 If the app ever ships in a non-English region, the accessible names must be localized.
 The app can support having accessible descriptions set on the squares too, and so this will be done if feedback suggests that that would be helpful to players.

 Android platform-specific code is used to raise events for TalkBack to react to following a variety of player actions.

+Currently the Menu button created from the app template has an accessible name of "OK".
+A more appropriate name would be "Menu", but I've yet to find where that name is being set.
+At some point I will either change the name being set on it, or override it somehow.

 &nbsp;